Dougarasu/nodejs_express_base_api/README.md

-# nodejs_express_base_api
-This is a base project for API using the technologies NodeJS + Express + ES6.
+# Base project for API in NodeJS + Express + MongoDB + ES6

+This is a base project for API.

+The architecture is based on components.